Updated 4th Nov 2011:

 Unfortunately, the end of my planned career break coincided with the beginning of global recession.
 Jobs were being cut right, left and centre.
 No publisher nor news room were hiring.
 I joined the dole queue and discovered the realities of life as an unemployed.

 In spring of 2010, a year after I had resigned, my former employer lured me back into my old job…on a maternity cover contract.
-When the contract terminated earlier this year (2011), and there were no prospects for a new job, I signed on with the JobCentre once again, and, man, was it harder the second time around…
+When the contract terminated in early 2011, and there were no prospects for a new job, I signed on with the JobCentre once again, and, man, was it harder the second time around…

 Long-term unemployment can be demoralising and tends to undermine your confidence and self-esteem.
 I have been documenting my thoughts and experiences as a jobseeker in this blog, hoping it will help others in a similar situation.
 Sharing the burden makes it lighter.